spocchio/ApplePi/README.md

  * If you go to `http://raspberry_pi:8080/HelloWorld//` , then a number is returned and it is the instance ID (e.g. `123456678`),
  * to open a particoular instance (e.g. `12345678`)go to: `http://raspberry_pi:8080/HelloWorld/12345678/HTML`

-#### AppManager

-to have a list of the loaded applications and their instances go to:
+ * To have a list of the loaded applications and their instances go to:

 	http://raspberry_pi:8080/AppManager//appList